-Figure 6: Existing infrastructure at Mt Keira Summit Park
+Figure 5: Existing infrastructure at Mt Keira Summit Park

-The Summit Park is connected to the IESCA network of walking tracks in the Mt Keira area (see Figure 7).
+The Summit Park is connected to the IESCA network of walking tracks in the Mt Keira area (see Figure 6).
 In the west the Dave Walsh Track leads from the track to Five Islands Lookout to the Mt Keira Ring Track which is also accessible from Mt Keira Road.
 The Summit Park is also connected to the Wollongong suburbs via the Mount Pleasant Track and Ken Ausburn Track which link to the Mt Keira Ring Track and stairs to Queen Elizabeth Drive to the north of the Summit Park.
 The section of the Ring Track between the Mt Pleasant Track and the stairs has been closed due to slope instability.
-The NPWS is in the process of redeveloping this section of the Ring Track.
+The NPWS has recently restored this section of the Ring Track.

-Figure 7: Tracks connected to Mt Keira Summit Park
+Figure 6: Tracks connected to Mt Keira Summit Park